-On 25 May 2018, the general data protection regulation (GDPR) will come into force bringing the biggest change to data protection law in 20 years.
+On 25 May 2018, the General Data Protection Regulation (GDPR) will come into force bringing the biggest change to data protection law in 20 years.

 Information and guidance

 The law requires organisations to comply with eight principles for data protection.
-Every organisation should have a written policy and procedure that is specific to their context about how they handle personal data and enact privacy principles.
+Every organisation should have a written policy and procedure that is specific to their own context about how they handle personal data and enact the privacy principles.

-In addition to the articles and resources that NICVA has written there is some excellent guidance available from ICO and other sources:
+In addition to the articles and resources that NICVA has written, there is some excellent guidance available from the Information Commissioner's Office (ICO) and other sources:

-- Frequently asked questions for charities
+- ICO - Frequently asked questions for charities

-- Checklist for data controllers and data processors
+- ICO - Checklist for data controllers and data processors

-- Fundraising regulator and IOF – GDPR and charitable fundraising guidance
+- Fundraising regulator and IoF – GDPR and charitable fundraising guidance

-- NCVO Knowhowtononprofit How to prepare for GDPR
+- NCVO Knowhowtononprofit - How to prepare for GDPR

 - Inspiring financial leadership – GDPR guide for charities